Pac-12 approves staff retention plan to stave off possible mass exodus

 The Pac-12 presidents approved an employee retention-and-severance plan Tuesday designed to ensure the collapsing conference remains staffed to the level necessary to produce roughly 1,000 live events and meet contractual obligations to its media partners, according to a source with knowledge of the development.

-With 10 schools departing for other leagues next summer, executives are concerned that a mass exodus of conference employees could jeopardize the production of competitions worth more than $400 million in media rights revenue from ESPN, Fox and other partners.
+With 10 schools departing for other leagues next summer — that's Arizona, ASU, Colorado and Utah to the Big 12; UCLA, USC, Oregon and Washington to the Big Ten; and Stanford and Cal to the ACC — executives are concerned that a mass exodus of conference employees could jeopardize the production of competitions worth more than $400 million in media rights revenue from ESPN, Fox and other partners.
 A significant decrease in staffing also could undermine the experience for thousands of Pac-12 athletes across all sports in 2023-24.

 All 12 presidents and chancellors signed off on the retention and severance plan but did not take a formal vote, per court order.